V4Fire/Client/src/global/g-def/README.md

 This module provides default global styles and function to use within `styl` files.
 You free to override and modify these files.

+## Synopsis

+* This module provides global styles and Styl mixins, not a component.

 ## Contents

 * `g-def.styl` - global registered classes and rules: